23 Dec 2025

 • Prepare compliance documentation to protect against HMRC challenges

-Get in touch if you’d like to discuss how we can make this process smooth and compliant for you.
+Contact us using the form below if you’d like to discuss how we can make this process smooth and compliant for your business.

-Get advice on applying the £30,000 exemption, calculating PENP, and staying compliant with HMRC rules.
+Ensure compliance and avoid costly mistakes.
+Get clear advice on applying the £30,000 exemption, calculating PENP accurately, and meet HMRC requirements with confidence.

 Latest news